AICDEV/jointerJS/readme.md

 # What can this program do ?

 Sometimes you need a simple plugin that can connection two html elements without canvas.
 Here is it.
-In the example folder, is a simple example how you can create and delete connections.
+In the example folder, is a simple example how you can create and delete connections and work with jointerJSs

 ## create instance from jointerJs